dockermeetupsinbordeaux/dockermeetupsinbordeaux.github.io/_posts/2015-02-27-docker-compose-1.1.0.md

 categories: docker-compose release
 author: tristan
 ---
-# Docker Compose 1.1.0 is in the air

 [Docker-compose][dc-gh] is a Python tool that allows you to describe your multi-containers application in one single YAML file.
 Previously known as Fig, Docker compose is now part of the Docker eco-system since acquisition of Orchard Laboratories last summer.